Ryan Vilade: St. Louis Cardinals

 On November 28, 2024, Vilade signed a minor league contract with the St. Louis Cardinals.
 In 48 games for the Triple-A Memphis Redbirds, he slashed .280/.375/.476 with five home runs, 31 RBI, and five stolen bases.
 On May 31, 2025, the Cardinals selected Vilade's contract, adding him to their active roster.
 On June 12, he was designated for assignment by the Cardinals after batting 1-for-13 with two walks in seven games.

 Cincinnati Reds

 On June 14, 2025, Vilade was claimed off waivers by the Cincinnati Reds and optioned to the Triple-A Louisville Bats.
 He played his first and only game for the Reds on June 27, coming in as a defensive replacement and, in the ninth inning, fielding the first hit by the San Diego Padres.

 Tampa Bay Rays

 On November 3, 2025, Vilade was traded to the Tampa Bay Rays in exchange for cash considerations.
+Vilade started the 2026 season on the Rays opening day roster.